chauff/cse1500-web-transcripts/_lectures/js.md

 console.log(x+" - "+y);
 ```

 In both cases we seem to be executing a function (`six()` and `seven()` respectively) before they are defined.
 You may either believe that the JavaScript runtime does not care about when something is declared and the output will be `6 - 7` or you may believe that the JavaScript runtime does indeed care and the output will be a `TypeError: six is not a function`.
-Neither of these two options are correct however (verify for yourself in the browser by copying the entire snippet at once into the web console!), the output will be `TypeError: seven is not a function`.
+Neither of these two options are correct however (verify for yourself in the browser by copying the entire snippet at once into the web console!), the output will be a `TypeError: seven is not a function`.
 This means that while `var x = six();` works (i.e., we can call `six()` before declaring it), `var y = seven();` does not.

 The difference lies in how we went about defining our `six` and `seven` functions:
 - `var seven = function(){...}` is a **function expression** and is only defined when that line of code is reached.
-- `function six(){...}` on the other hand is a **function declaration** and is defined as soon as its surrounding fucntion or script is executed due to the **hoisting principle**: declarations are processed before any code is executed.
+- `function six(){...}` on the other hand is a **function declaration** and is defined as soon as its surrounding function or script is executed due to the **hoisting principle**: declarations are processed before any code is executed.

 In our example, the JavaScript runtime *hoists* the declaration of `six`; it is processed before the remaining code is executed.